 The Dukley Hotel & Resort is located on the water, about a 30-minute walk from the Old Town.
 But the hotel offers complimentary speedboat shuttles every hour, so getting to the Old Town is easy and quick.

 The property is modern, with lush gardens and a rooftop infinity pool.
 Units feature large master bedrooms with contemporary decor, and gorgeous bathrooms.

 So there you have it: my suggestions for the best things to do in Budva, Montenegro, on a day trip from Kotor.
 Have you visited Budva?
 I would love to read your thoughts about the Montenegrin Riviera town.
 Comment below to respond!

-If you haven’t yet visited, I hope you will consider adding the Old Town and Budva’s beautiful beaches to your itinerary for Montenegro.
-And if you are planning a trip to this spectacularly beautiful south European country, check out all my other posts on Montenegro!
+And if you are planning a trip to this spectacularly beautiful south European country, check out all our other articles on Montenegro!

 MORE INFORMATION FOR YOUR MONTENEGRO TRIP

-Kotor: 15 Fun Things to Do in Kotor
+Kotor: 15 Best Things to Do in Kotor

 Lovcen National Park: A Day Trip to Lovcen National Park and Lake Skadar